slott56/py-web-tool/src/pyweb.rst

          -  A ``Weaver`` creates documentation.
 The various Jinja-based templates are part of weaving.

-    -   `Reference Strategy`_ is a class hierarchy to define alternative ways to present cross-references among chunks.
-        These support the ``Weaver`` subclasses of the ``Emitters``.
-        We can have references resolved either transitively or simply.
-A transitive reference becomes a list of parent ``NamedChunk`` instances.
-A simple reference is the referenced ``NamedChunk``.

 -   `Input Parsing`_ covers deserialization from the source ``.w`` file to the base model of ``Web``, ``Chunk``, and ``Command``.